 Generally, centralized inverters (for projects > 100 kWp) or string inverters (for projects < 100kWp) are compatible with our panels and you can size them on the inverter manufacturer's website by choosing our panels in their software.

-Choose a centralized inverter
+Choose a string or centralized inverter

 To choose your centralized inverter, it is important to know the characteristics of your solar field: